 - 6. By default, the upgraded Image Type is selected.

 - 7. Enable Reboot After Rollback.

 - 8. Enable Save Configuration.

 - 9. By default, the Rollback Target will display the previous ACOS version from where you have upgraded.

 - 10. Click Rollback.

-Upgrading to ACOS 6.0.7 Using aVCS
+Upgrading to ACOS 7.0.1 Using aVCS

 aVCS can be used to upgrade software images from 4.x and above releases.
-Before you begin the upgrade, it is recommended to backup the system.
+Before you begin the upgrade, it is recommended to check the Upgrade Path and backup the system.